SeisComP/seiscomp/doc/base/concepts/magnitudes.rst

 which is typically not intended.
 In contrast, applying station bindings requires to set up many bindings which may not be intended either.

-Therefore, you may add lines to the global modules configuration :ref:`global.cfg` where one line corresponds to one station with one magnitude and the corresponding correction parameter.
+Therefore, you may add lines to the global module configuration in :file:`global.cfg` where one line corresponds to one station with one magnitude and the corresponding correction parameter.
 The groups and the name of the parameters are identical to the global bindings parameters.
 All lines start with "*module.trunk*".
 Example for an offset correction of